qstommyshu/chat-image/API_DOCUMENTATION.md

 The Flask Image Search API provides endpoints for crawling websites and searching for images using natural language queries.
 It supports real-time status updates via Server-Sent Events (SSE) and maintains session-based vector databases for efficient image searching.

+The API has been refactored into a modular architecture with clearly separated responsibilities:

+- Route handlers for API endpoints
+- Service layer for business logic
+- Data models for structured data
+- Utility functions for common operations

 ## Base URL

 ```